 The End of the World?
 (Matthew 13:40)

-For example, let us consider how Matthew 13:49 is rendered in the KJV:
+For example, let us consider Matthew 13:49 in the KJV:

 So it shall be at the end of the world: the angels shall come forth, and sever the wicked from among the just,

-The phrase “the end of the world” might give us the idea that this physical creation will come to an end.
-However, this is not a correct understanding of the phrase.
+We might think that the phrase “the end of the world” refers to the end of this physical creation.
+However, this is not a correct understanding of the phrase!
 The Greek word for “world” here is aiōn (αἰών), which means “an age; a period of time”.
 It does not refer to the physical creation.

 However, in English today, the word “world” no longer has this older meaning, “an age; a period of time”.
-Unfortunately, people are generally not aware about this older meaning of the word “world”.
-So, when a person today reads Matthew 13:49 in the KJV, he would likely think that the word “world” refers to this physical creation—even though that was not intended by the biblical writer or the KJV translators!
+Unfortunately, people today are generally not aware that “world” previously had this older meaning.
+So, when we read Matthew 13:49 in the KJV, we would naturally think that the word “world” refers to this physical creation—and we would not even know that we have misunderstood the Bible passage!

 Conclusion

 Therefore, if we want to use an older Bible translation, then we should learn its older language.
 Of course, this is not easy, and requires additional effort.
-Alternatively, we may use Bible translations that are written in more modern language.
+Alternatively, we may use Bible translations that are written in our natural languages.
 This would help us correctly understand Bible passages more easily.